 Similar to human flu, the infectious agents which cause Kennel Cough are constantly changing, so although vaccines are available, their efficacy is a little more variable, but they can still be very useful for reduction in symptoms and spread of disease.

-Puppies should receive at least two vaccinations.
+Puppies should receive at least two vaccinations, getting their first from six weeks of age.
+They should receive a second vaccine two to four weeks later, depending on the puppy’s age and the vaccine brand.
 Full protection follows a few weeks after the final vaccination, depending on the brand.
 Some puppies receive a third vaccination, dependant on risk.

 The vaccine contains a weak dose of the disease we are protecting against, and this stimulates the dog’s immune system to produce antibodies which can fight the infection should they become exposed to it at a later stage.